SOS598-RDM/nobel-laureates/README.md

 *getting the data*

 We will use data provided by [The Nobel Prize](https://www.nobelprize.org/).
-Here, we can use the url function wrapped by the read\_csv function to import the data from the Nobel Prize API.
+Here, we can use the read\_csv function to import the data from the Nobel Prize API.

   - Note that we are not downloading the data to a file but rather reading them directly into our R environment.
 For a reproducible